ktorio/ktor-documentation/topics/getting_started_ktor_client_multiplatform_mobile.md

 To use the Ktor HTTP client in your project, you need to add at least two dependencies: a client dependency and an engine dependency.
 Open the `shared/build.gradle.kts` file and follow the steps below:

-1. Specify Ktor version inside `sourceSets`:
+1. Specify the Ktor version inside `sourceSets`:
    ```kotlin
    ```
-   {src="snippets/tutorial-client-kmm/shared/build.gradle.kts" include-lines="25-26,64"}
+   {src="snippets/tutorial-client-kmm/shared/build.gradle.kts" include-lines="24-25,64"}

    <include from="getting_started_ktor_client.topic" element-id="eap-note"/>

-3. To use the Ktor client in common code, add the dependency to `ktor-client-core` to the `commonMain` source set:
+2. To use the Ktor client in common code, add the dependency to `ktor-client-core` to the `commonMain` source set:
    ```kotlin
    ```
-   {src="snippets/tutorial-client-kmm/shared/build.gradle.kts" include-lines="27-31"}
+   {src="snippets/tutorial-client-kmm/shared/build.gradle.kts" include-lines="26-28,30-31"}

-4. Add an [engine dependency](http-client_engines.md) for the required platform to the corresponding source set:
+3. Add an [engine dependency](http-client_engines.md) for the required platform to the corresponding source set:
    - For Android, add the `ktor-client-okhttp` dependency to the `androidMain` source set:
      ```kotlin
      ```